Make no mistake. Everything we do is an investment. Even if the decision is to do nothing, there is still an investment.

 Thanks for the cheaper gas prices, by the way.
-And thanks for the drop in violence.
-Thanks for the forbearance plans, which mean very little at this point but still, thanks for pointing out that our attention to detail in not what it should be.
+Thanks for the drop in violence.
+And thanks for the forbearance plans, which means very little at this point but still, thanks for pointing out that our attention to detail is not what it should be.

 I had never done much professionally or unprofessionally in the field of education or mental health before.
 I was never educated in the usual classes; however, I have done my share of field research on both a personal and interpersonal level.

 I have attended my share of learning seminars and taken a fair amount of courses.
 I have a few certificates and a strong resume; yet still, I have been subject to the snobbery of those with different experience or higher ranks of education.